 Private instruction in voice, normally the first semester of study for a music major or minor.
-1 credit = one 30-minute weekly lesson with a 30-minute weekly studio class.
+This course places a strong emphasis on fundamental vocal technique, including breath management skills, vowel definition, and basic performance skills.
+Repertoire chosen at the discretion of the studio teacher will consist of approximately 5 - 7 songs, one or two of which may be in the Italian language.
+One credit = one 30-minute weekly lesson with a 30-minute weekly studio class.
+A jury exam is required at the end of the semester.